Fidentia Services LLP provides an administrative service for Namecos and Limited Liability partnerships (LLPs) underwriting at Lloyd's

 Therefore, for LLP members, the tax treatment is the same as for any partnership – each member is taxed on their share of the profits, regardless of whether these are withdrawn from the LLP, at their highest marginal rate of tax.
 They will also be liable to Class 2 and Class 4 National Insurance Contributions, where applicable.

-New Legislation, enacted in Summer 2014, restricts the amount of LLP profits which can be allocated to non-natural members of LLPs (i.e. trusts or companies), where the LLP also contains individuals as members.
-If you would like to have a non-natural person as a member of a LLP, this new legislation must be considered in detail before setting up a structure such as this.
+Legislation, enacted in 2014, restricts the amount of LLP profits that can be allocated to non-natural members of LLPs (i.e. trusts or companies), where the LLP also contains individuals as members.
+If you would like to have a non-natural person as a member of a LLP, this legislation must be considered in detail before setting up a structure such as this.

 Converting Names may have an existing Special Reserve Fund (SRF).
 SRF may not be added to from LLP profits.
 In principle, it will be released once all open years for the unlimited Name have closed and will be taxable in full at that time.